DevelopedByDev/focus-app/README.md

 4. **Add Apps** (Optional): List primary tools you'll use
 5. **Begin Working**: Grant screen sharing permission and start your session
 6. **Stay Focused**: AI will analyze your screen every 30 seconds and provide feedback
+7. **Voice Assistant**: Toggle the voice assistant on/off in the session header - it will provide gentle audio nudges if you stay off-task

 ## Browser Compatibility